-Early Years - Acorns and Oak classes Behaviour Management Systems
+Early Years - Acorns and Oak classes Behaviour Management Systems Children are rewarded with lots of positive praise and smiles and share lots of wow moments.

-- Children are rewarded with lots of positive praise and smiles and share lots of wow moments. - The children get to visit Mrs Laskeys basket. - For great effort and work they get rewards in family worship - In Acorn class we use the sun and clouds as a visual reminder of the behaviour management system. - The children all begin each session on the sun and the expectation is that this is where they will stay. - If a child does make the wrong choices they are given a reminder of what is expected. - If they continue to make the wrong choices they move through the clouds. - The next stage would be a short 1⁄2 min time out in class.
-If this then continues within the same session they have 5mins time out. - As a final consequence for a persistent behaviour issue, timeout with Mrs Laskey would be given. - The beginning of each session is a fresh start for all children. - These rewards and consequences are in place in order to give some of our youngest children time to think and make the right choices in line with our church school ethos.
+Stickers

+• The children get to visit Mrs Laskey's basket.

+• For great effort and work they get rewards in family worship

+• If a child does make the wrong choices they are given a reminder of what is expected.

+• As a consequence for a persistent behaviour issue, timeout in the unit would be given and a final consequence with Mrs Laskey.

+• The beginning of each session is a fresh start for all children.

+• These rewards and consequences are in place in order to give some of our youngest children time to think and make the right choices in line with our church school ethos.

+• Class Dojo points and certificates are used as well as our vision.

-Elm Class Behaviour Management Systems:
+KS1 Class Behaviour Management Systems